 The GMC thanks hikers for their cooperation to help preserve one of Vermont's finest recreational resources.

 - Walk through the mud, not around it!
 If a trail is so muddy that you need to walk on the vegetation beside it, turn back, and seek an alternative area to hike.

 - Hike in the lower-elevation hardwood forest (unless it is muddy!) with southern exposure (south facing slopes dry out first in Spring).

 - Avoid the spruce-fir (conifer) forests at higher elevations.

-- The State of Vermont closes all trails on state land including those on Camel's Hump and Mount Mansfield from mid-April until Memorial Day weekend.
+- The State of Vermont closes all trails on state land including those on Camel's Hump and Mount Mansfield from April 15 until the Friday of Memorial Day weekend.
 Please do not hike in these fragile areas.

 - Also avoid: Stratton Mountain, Killington Peak, Lincoln Ridge (Mount Ellen to Appalachian Gap), Jay Peak.

 - Cambridge Greenway Recreation Path